 Keyword research is an essential element in developing and implementing an effective SEO campaign.
 Every SEO professional does, but few truly understand how to choose keywords beyond selecting keywords with low competition and high search volume.
-This guide will look at how to choose keywords that deliver ROI – not just traffic.
+This guide will look at how to select keywords that deliver ROI – not just traffic.

 Let’s start with the elephant in the room.
 Keyword research is NOT easy.
 Yes, there are dozens of different keyword research tools that can provide accurate and compelling data.
 Still, it’s how that data is used that will truly determine the efficacy of an SEO Sydney campaign.
-This post is designed to go beyond the raw metrics of keyword research and address the unspoken metrics that will help you choose keywords that deliver a significant return on your investment.
+Therefore, this post is designed to go beyond the raw metrics of keyword research and address the unspoken metrics that will help you choose keywords that deliver a significant return on your investment.

 Before you begin keyword research, you want to start with a large data set that can be used to whittle down your keywords based on the below data.